Fellowships Frequently Asked Questions

 Each program has its own rules, but generally speaking you may only submit the number of letters that are requested.
 Look carefully at the program website for clarification.

-Fellowships Recipients FAQ
+Fellowships Recipients

+Congratulations!
 Please submit an external reporting form to notify relevant offices at Drexel and be sure it is processed in a timely manner.
 Depending on the type of award and program, you may be contacted for additional information or to verify the details of your award.

-Please note: ALL external funding for educational support must be reported and any additional arrangements with sponsoring agencies or organization may require approval.
+All external funding for educational support must be reported and any additional arrangements with sponsoring agencies or organization may require approval.
 The appropriate Drexel office will work with the sponsoring organization on any financial details of your award.
 Further negotiations regarding tuition and fees will be handled by the relevant school or college.

+It depends.
 Many fellowships and scholarships are designed to provide additional funds for educational expenses or to complement your existing loans and awards.
 Depending on the type of award you received, it could affect your financial situation and change your current financial aid and scholarships.
-The Financial Aid office will work with you and your department to determine if any changes to your award status are needed to reflect your external support.
+Drexel's Financial Aid office will work with you and your department to determine if any changes to your award status are needed to reflect your external support.

 Please submit an external reporting form and the appropriate Drexel office will work with you and the sponsoring organization on any financial details of your award.
 If needed, further negotiations regarding tuition and fees will be handled by the relevant school or college.

-Please note: Failure to report your external funds in a timely manner could result in unnecessary fees or delayed processing of your award.
+Failure to report your external funds in a timely manner could result in unnecessary fees or delayed processing of your award.